 Rhi has been writing about her own autism on her blog, AutistRhi.com, for several years, using her lyrical style to communicate what autism means to her.

-Rhi’s work for ‘Neither Use Nor Ornament’, will be a collection of poems written in response to the work produced by the other artists.
-By expressing her personal reaction, she will explore the connections we make through art and the duality of creation and reception as a form of communication.
+Rhi’s work for ‘Neither Use Nor Ornament’, isa collection of poems written in response to the work produced by the other artists.
+By expressing her personal reaction, she explores the connections we make through art and the duality of creation and reception as a form of communication.
 Her writing often relies on the expression of a multi-layered sensory environment, which can be tailored to the varied and diverse forms of art, bringing connection and cohesion in the form of reaction and response.